 The main program reviews during an acquisition program are:

 Technical Reviews are a fundamental part of the Systems Engineering Technical Assessment Process for the PM.
 They’re an important oversight tool that the PM can use to review and evaluate the state of the system and the program, re-directing activity if necessary.
 They examine if a program is achieving its technical objectives as detailed in the acquisition strategy.
 Technical reviews can include an assessment of systems engineering, software, risk management, requirements, technology readiness & development, and the technical baseline.
 The top technical reviews are:

 Alternative Systems Review (ASR)

 The ASR is a technical review completed prior to Milestone-A which assesses the preliminary materiel solutions that have been developed during the Materiel Solution Analysis (MSA) phase.
-The reviews examines each proposed materiel solution(s) to see which one has the best potential to be cost effective, affordable, operationally effective and suitable, and can be developed in a timely manner with an acceptable level of risk.
+The review examines each proposed materiel solution(s) to see which one has the best potential to be cost-effective, affordable, operationally effective, and suitable, and can be developed in a timely manner with an acceptable level of risk.
 The information obtained from the ASR is used in the Milestone-A review to determine if the solutions(s) under review can proceed into the Technology Maturation & Risk Reduction (TD) Phase.

 System Requirements Review (SRR)

-The SRR is a technical review conducted during the Technology Maturation & Risk Reduction (TD) Phase to determine the progress a program has made in defining system level requirements.
-This review determines the progress of the systems engineering effort and if the effort is on track with meeting the capability needs defined in the Initial Capabilities Document (ICD).
-The SRR is used during the Milestone-B review to determine if a program can process into the Engineering, Manufacturing and Development (EMD) Phase.
+The SRR is a technical review conducted during the Technology Maturation & Risk Reduction (TD) Phase to determine the progress a program has made in defining system-level requirements.
+This review determines the progress of the systems engineering effort and if the effort is on track with meeting the capability needs defining in the Initial Capabilities Document (ICD).
+The SRR is used during the Milestone-B review to determine if a program can process into the Engineering, Manufacturing, and Development (EMD) Phase.